Working Family Credit

 - Not have filed a joint return other than to claim a refund

 Single adults or couples who are not raising children, but are working, can also get a smaller WFC.
-Adults without children have to be at least 25 years old and under 65 years old to get the WFC.
-However, starting in Tax Year 2019, Minnesotans age 21-25 without children may begin to claim the credit.
-The income limits to get the WFC are much lower for people who are not raising children.
+Starting in Tax Year 2019, Minnesotans age 21-25 without children may begin to claim the credit.
+For tax years prior to 2019, adults without children had to be at least 25 years old to claim the credit.
+The income limits to get the WFC are much lower for people who are not raising children but they have increased in recent years.
 (See Question 23 for the income limits.)

 Yes.
 For Tax Year 2018, if you have more than $3,500 in investment income, you cannot get the WFC.
 (This does not apply to most people.)
 Other assets such as money in a checking or savings account or other items you own do not matter for the WFC.